-Business partners will never agree on everything and this eventually becomes apparent even if your business partner is a close friend.
+Business partners will never agree on everything, and this eventually becomes apparent even if your business partner is a close friend.
 When in disagreement, if a 50/50 relationship, an impasse can frequently be the result.
-With an impasse, each partner wanting opposite results or actions, resulting in a deadlock as neither can control, thus nothing occurs.
+With a standstill, each partner wanting opposite results or actions, resulting in a deadlock as neither can control, thus nothing occurs.
 This can be hugely detrimental to the underlying business if the issue is critical.
-Even if the disagreement is not about a critical issue, the mere fact that the partners cannot agree can erode in a polarization and disintegration of the entire working relationship and the partnership ceases to be workable.
-For this reason, it is imperative that as business partners you come up with a more effective decision making method or management structure early in the business formation process in order to prevent future deadlock problems and create the mechanism required to solve conflicting management opinions in an effective manner.
+Even if the disagreement is not about a key issue, the mere fact that the partners cannot agree can erode in a polarization and disintegration of the entire working relationship, and the partnership ceases to be workable.
+For this reason, it is imperative that as business partners you come up with a more efficient decision-making method or management structure early in the business formation process to prevent future deadlock problems and create the mechanism required to solve conflicting management opinions in an effective manner.

 First of all, this issue should only occur when regarding conflicts that truly affect the value and mission of the core business.
-Such issues include material decisions, selling, buying, merging, borrowing and closing issues.
-They are important matters that are the “make or break” issues, which can cause deep divisions, lawsuits or liquidation between partners.
-They are to be resolved at the partners level.
-Resolving smaller operational issues are made much easier if the business is designed in such a way that each partner recognizes their specific responsibilities and are in control of their departments on an operational basis.
+Such matters include material decisions, selling, buying, merging, borrowing and closing issues.
+They are important issues that are the “make or break” issues, which can cause deep divisions, lawsuits or liquidation between partners.
+They are to be resolved at the partner level.
+Resolving smaller operational issues can be made much easier if the business is designed in such a way that each partner recognizes their specific responsibilities and are in control of their departments on an operational basis.
 Operational matters are to be broken up into their respective departments and decisions at that level should be controlled by the partner responsible for that department.
-This is an allocation of power which recognizes both individual skills and the needs of the business to operate fluently and unhindered by constant debate and discussion requiring agreement to move forward on basic operational matters.
-Thus many conflicting issues are eliminated if an appropriate designation is made regarding who has decision making control over each part of the operation of the business.
-This will eliminate most of the issues partners disagree over.
+This is an allocation of power which recognizes both individual skills and the needs of the business to operate fluently and unhindered by constant debate and discussion requiring agreement to move forward on essential operational matters.
+Thus many different issues are eliminated if an appropriate designation is made regarding who has decision making control over each part of the operation of the business.
+This will remove most of the issues partners disagree over.

-The larger, more important issues which affect the very nature of the business is where the partners need to determine a decision making path more effective than a 50/50 shared responsibility.
+The larger, more important issues which affect the very nature of the business is where the partners need to determine a decision making the path more useful than a 50/50 shared responsibility.

-Partnerships require a clear decision-making procedure to succeed.
-In order for things to get done and for decisions to be made, there must be an allocation of responsibility within a business in which each partner has controlling decision making authority.
-On larger issues effecting the entire business a “tie-breaker” concept must be established.
+Partnerships require an explicit decision-making procedure to succeed.
+For things to get done and for decisions to be made, there must be an allocation of responsibility within a business in which each partner has controlling decision making authority.
+On larger issues affecting the entire business, a “tie-breaker” concept must be established.
 One partner must have the final word when disagreements arise.

-When dealing with a 51/49 split, when push comes to shove, the “money partner” can vote their extra 2% in order to control important material decisions, in essence allowing that partner to protect his financial investment.
-As a result, the importance of the cash investment is respected and decisions are made effectively because there is no tie.
+When dealing with a 51/49 split, when push comes to shove, the “money partner” can vote their extra 2% to control important material decisions, in essence allowing that partner to protect his financial investment.
+As a result, the importance of the cash investment is respected, and decisions are made efficient because there is no tie.

 While I completely understand the value of sweat equity, cash is king in today’s business environment.

-The main point here is to avoid 50-50 business ownership relationships as they can result in disaster, a business in which management cannot make important decisions.
-A “tie-breaker” mechanism and a final word will always be necessary, or the business will be challenged and possibly destroyed by differing opinions on important matters, resulting in endless discussion and debate while the business is locked in non-action.
+The main point here is to avoid 50-50 business ownership relationships as they can result in disaster, tiebreaker in which management cannot make important decisions.
+A “tiebreaker” mechanism and a final word will always be necessary, or the business will be challenged and possibly destroyed by differing opinions on important matters, resulting in endless discussion and debate while the company is locked in non-action.

-Or you can have an even profit split and split the decision-making into two thirds majority wins, if there are more than two partners, called a super majority requirement.
-There are various ways to go about this resolving this potential conflict, but the result you want is ultimately to have a tie breaker situation, having one person with final control so there will be no impasse.
+Alternatively, you can have an even profit split and divide the decision-making into two-thirds majority wins, if there are more than two partners, called a super majority requirement.
+There are various ways to go about this resolving this potential conflict, but ultimately the result you want is to have a tie breaker situation, having one person with final control, so there will be no impasse.

-If you’re encountering this issue, it may be too late.
-It is however, never too late to change your business organization plan but know that it will be difficult once the business is well established.
-Far better to accommodate this situation in the formative stages of the business and make the appropriate adjustments in the beginning, before an issue arises and when all partners are reasonable and nothing specific is at risk.
+If you are encountering this issue, it may be too late.
+It is, however, never too late to change your business organization plan but knows that it will be difficult once the business is well established.
+Far better to accommodate this situation in the formative stages of the business and make the appropriate adjustments in the beginning, before an issue arises and when all partners are reasonable, and nothing concrete is at risk.

 Better this path than having a judge order a sale of assets.

-Second Wind can guide you through the organizational design, so that your business will run effectively and profitably.
+Second Wind can guide you through the organizational design so that your business will run efficiently and profitably.
 There are many traps for the unwary that can be removed with early planning.